-This appraisal has been prepared by the Planning Department from Economic Growth and Housing of Sefton Metropolitan Borough Council.
+This appraisal has been prepared by the Conservation Team of the Planning Department from Economic Growth and Housing of Sefton Metropolitan Borough Council.
 The purpose of the Appraisal is to clarify the designation of Hesketh Road Conservation Area.
 This designation gives the Local Planning Authority additional powers and control with which to protect and enhance the areas characteristics.